thekosmix/thekosmix.com/_posts/2018-10-13-places-to-visit-in-pattaya-thailand.md

 rating: 4.5
 is_another_country: true
 ---
 Pattaya is a popular beach resort city located on the east coast of the Gulf of Thailand.
-It is known for its vibrant nightlife, beautiful beaches, and numerous attractions.
+It is known for its vibrant nightlife, beautiful beaches, and more.

 The city is home to a number of shopping malls, markets, and restaurants, as well as a variety of entertainment venues, such as bars, nightclubs, and cabaret shows.
 Pattaya is also home to a number of cultural and historical sites, such as the Sanctuary of Truth, the Big Buddha Hill, and the Pattaya Floating Market.
 Additionally, the city is home to a number of parks and gardens, such as the Nong Nooch Tropical Garden and the Pattaya Park.

 Pattaya is home to a number of attractions, such as the Pattaya Floating Market, the Underwater World Pattaya, and the Pattaya Elephant Village.
 Additionally, the city is home to a number of water parks, such as the Cartoon Network Amazone and the Ramayana Water Park.
 Pattaya is also home to a number of temples, such as the Wat Phra Yai and the Wat Chai Mongkon.
 Additionally, the city is home to a number of museums, such as the Ripley's Believe It or Not Museum and the Art in Paradise 3D Museum.
 Additionally, the city is home to a number of golf courses, such as the Laem Chabang International Country Club and the Siam Country Club.